 I’m not trying to say that the things that I’m listing here are wrong for everybody and at every point of one’s life.
 But doing these things just caused too much stress for my body, so I ended up losing my period for 10 years (and here’s how I got it back!)

 If you find yourself doing any of these things and don’t have a period either… Take my advice and stop doing it!
-If you need help, my 5-Step Program can help you.
+If you need help, my 1:1 coaching is available for you.
+Apply here.

 Working out right after getting up in the morning